128technology/docs/docs/intro_upgrading.md

 ---
-title: Upgrading the SSR Networking Platform
+title: Upgrading the SSR
-sidebar_label: Upgrading
+sidebar_label: Upgrading the SSR
 ---

 :::note